 Allow the nikujaga to simmer over a low heat for about 30 minutes.

-Nikujaga is made with a thin broth that is concentrated in flavour.
-It's important not to add extra water.
-To help the ingredients cook evenly in less broth, we use a tool called a "otoshibuta" or "drop lid" in English.
+Nikujaga is made with a thin broth that is concentrated in flavor.
+It’s important not to add extra water.
+To help the ingredients cook evenly in less broth, we use an “otoshibuta” or “drop lid” in English.

 A drop lid sits on top of simmered dishes while they're cooking.
 Not only does it stop the ingredients from moving too much and breaking, but it also helps the broth move around the pot and promotes even cooking.
 You can learn more about Japanese drop lids and how to make your own here.